sheharyarn/memento/README.md

-Memento is an extremely easy-to-use and powerful wrapper in Elixir that makes is very easy and intuitive to work with [Mnesia][mnesia], the Erlang Distributed Realtime Database.
-The original Mnesia API in Erlang is convoluted, unorganized and combined with the complex `MatchSpec` and `QLC` query language, is hard to work with in Elixir, especially for beginners that don't know much about Erlang.
-Memento attempts to define a simple API to work with tables, removing the majority of complexity associated with it.

- - **Easy to Use:** Provides a simple & intuitive API for working with Mnesia.
+ - **Easy to Use:** Provides a simple & intuitive API for working with [Mnesia][mnesia].
  - **Real-time:** Has extremely fast real-time data searches, even across many nodes.
- - **Powerful Queries:** Provides a powerful Query interface on top of Erlang's MatchSpec and QLC, that is much easier to use.
+ - **Powerful Queries:** on top of Erlang's MatchSpec and QLC, that are much easier to use.
+ - **Detailed Documentation:** and examples for all methods on [Hexdocs.pm][docs].
- - **Persistence & Replication:** Schema can be coherently kept on disc & in memory, and can be replicated at several nodes.
+ - **Persistent:** Schema can be coherently kept on disc & in memory.
+ - **Distributed:** Data can easily be replicated on several nodes.
- - **Atomic Transactions:** A series of Table-manipulation operations can be grouped in to a single atomic transaction.
+ - **Atomicity:** A series of operations can be grouped in to a single atomic transaction.
  - **Focused:** Encourages good patterns by omitting dirty calls to the database.
  - **Mnesia Compatible:** You can still use Mnesia methods for Schemas and Tables created by Memento.
- - **No Dependencies:** Doesn't have any external dependencies; Only uses the built-in Mnesia module.
+ - **No Dependencies:** Zero external dependencies; only uses the built-in Mnesia module.
  - **MIT Licensed**: Free for personal and commercial use.

+**Memento** is an extremely easy-to-use and powerful wrapper in Elixir that makes is very easy and intuitive to work with [Mnesia][mnesia], the Erlang Distributed Realtime Database.
+The original Mnesia API in Erlang is convoluted, unorganized and combined with the complex `MatchSpec` and `QLC` query language, is hard to work with in Elixir, especially for beginners.
+Memento attempts to define a simple API to work with tables, removing the majority of complexity associated with it.

 <br/>